Yangyi1230/HadoopProject/README.md

 ##### TwitterSentiment:

 TwitterSentiment contains two parts:
-1. Build python package VADER in java, and create a UDF in Hive.
+1. Build java version of the python package VADER, and create a UDF in Hive.

-	cd ($PROJECTROOT)/SingleSourceAnalytic/TwitterSentiment
+   `cd ($PROJECTROOT)/SingleSourceAnalytic/TwitterSentiment`

-	./compileAndPack.sh
+   `./compileAndPack.sh`

    Then the .jar package which contains sentiment module will be on HDFS